 He is an active member of ACDA, Phi Mu Alpha Sinfonia Music Fraternity, Pi Kappa Lambda National Music Honors Fraternity, and the Music Educators National Convention.
 He served ACDA as the Program Chair for the 2006 Divisional Convention.

 Justin Kvedaras is the Director of Outreach and Ensembles Coordinator at VanderCook College of Music.
 Before starting at VanderCook, Justin taught music for a number of years.
 In his current role, Justin directs several large festivals and clinics for Chicago area middle and high school music students.
 In addition, he assists in managing the needs of the various VanderCook musical ensembles and directs the day to day logistics of the college.

 Justin holds a Bachelor of Music Education degree from the University of Iowa.

 During clinic season, Justin organizes students to work the clinics and also makes sure that set-up and instrument needs are met.

 Director of Admissions & Retention, Clinic Coordinator

 After completing her bachelors degree at VanderCook in 2004, Amy Lenting was brought on board to assist in the Financial Aid and Undergraduate Dean's offices.
-Fast forward to 2012 and Amy now serves as our Director of Admissions and Retention.
-The 2012-2013 school year will be her ninth year working at the College.
+Fast forward to today and Amy now serves as our Director of Admissions and Retention.
+The 2014-2015 school year will be her eleventh year working at the College.

 During clinic season Amy also serves as our clinic coordinator.
 As the first contact for groups looking to book clinics, it is Amy's job to communicate with directors and tour companies regarding date, room and clinician availability as well as to take care of invoicing and billing.